Eggplant Curry

 This post may contain affiliate links.
 See my disclosure policy.

-My one-pot eggplant curry recipe features tender eggplant simmered in a delicately spiced, creamy curry.
-It’s the perfect low-effort vegetarian dish!
+My one-pot eggplant curry features tender caramelized eggplant simmered in a creamy coconut curry sauce.
+It’s deeply flavorful, comforting, and easy enough for a weeknight dinner.

 eggplant curry.